kanhua/udacity-dand-data-vis/README.md

 1. The statstics of the selected team can be compared with all the NBA teams.
 2. The color codes of each team can be consistent to the NBA teams.

-Since these features cannot be implemented by the APIs of dimple.js, we turned back to D3 and start from scratch.
+Since these features cannot be implemented by the APIs of dimple.js, we turned back to D3 and started from scratch.